 Run for HELP, HEALTH and FUN

-On the 46th National day celebration, we want to further enhance the unity of the seven emirates by completing an ultra marathon that touches and crosses each of the 7 emirates of the UAE.
+On the 47th National day celebration and the Year of Zayed 2018, we want to further enhance the unity of the seven emirates by completing an ultra marathon that touches and crosses each of the 7 emirates of the UAE.

 We also want to give back to the community by helping children back on their feet.
 Our run will promote